chrisshortlaw/homebrew_virtual_dom/README.md

     All going well, the above should yield the following:

         ```HTML
-        <span id='operand1'>0</span>
+        <div id='result-display' class='number text-dark'>`${result in here as text}`</div>
         ```

+This will be valid HTML.
+Note the flexibility also means we can use our functions to add in-line styles and style each component depending on whether certain conditions are met.
+This can lead to writing less CSS.
+I shall not focus on this aspect for the demo app as the use of inline CSS can be controversial and it may be preferable to use the DOM API built-in interafce for adding styles to a page, but the option is there and certainly can be deployed should a user desire it.

 ##### State & Reaction

 The ability to maintain, update and recall state is an important part of any User Interface and Experience.
-Most front-end libraries have a state-management library: React integrates tightly with Redux, Vue.js uses vuex.
-State management allows for the *encapsulation* of the underlying data or dat-model as well as ensuring the user-interface changes and updates along with said underlying data.
+Most front-end libraries have a state-management library, whether bundled directly or a simplified interface: React integrates tightly with Redux, Vue.js uses its own vuex.
+State management allows for the *encapsulation* of the View aspect of our app, as it allows the MOdel or Data aspect of the app to simply message changes to the state-manager without needing to interact with the virtual DOM directly.

+Encapsulation is highly desirable as it makes for code that is, as said above, open for extension but closed for modification (especially inadvertent modification).
+Neatly encapsulated code permits the app to be augmented with additional features

 It does this in two ways: it holds the data as an object (we shall call it a 'state manager'), updating and altering this object as necessary, and it deploys a publish/subscribe pattern to alert other elements (the render functions in the vDOm, the vDOM itself etc.) of any such changes or updates.
 A useful animation and explanation can be found in vue.js' [documentation](https://vuejs.org/v2/guide/reactivity.html).